Lewis Ayres

-Lewis Ayres, a lay Catholic theologian, is Professor of Catholic and Historical Theology at Durham University in the United Kingdom, and McDonald Agape Distinguishd Professor of Early Christian Theology at the Pontifical University of St Thomas (Angelicum) in Rome.
+Lewis Ayres, a lay Catholic theologian, is Professor of Catholic and Historical Theology at Durham University in the United Kingdom, and McDonald Agape Distinguished Professor of Early Christian Theology at the Pontifical University of St Thomas (Angelicum) in Rome.
 Between 2009 and 2013 he served as the inaugural holder of the Bede Chair of Catholic Theology at Durham.

 Biography

 Lewis Ayres was born and educated in the UK, completing his M.A. at the University of St. Andrews (1988) and his D.Phil. at Merton College, Oxford University (1994).
 Besides his current positions in the UK and Rome, he has taught in Ireland at Trinity College Dublin and in the United States at Duke University and Emory University.
 He is also Visiting Professorial Fellow at the Australian Catholic University in Melbourne, at the Institute for Religion and Critical Inquiry.
 He is married to the moral theologian Medi Ann Volpe, and they have four children.